 Quadrature.
 (4 cr; Stdnt Opt.
-Prereq-3280 or 4326, proficiency in FORTRAN or C or C++) Error analysis, interpolation and approximation, numerical integration, solution of nonlinear systems.
+Prereq-3280 or 4326 with a grade of C- or better, proficiency in FORTRAN or C or C++) Error analysis, interpolation and approximation, numerical integration, solution of nonlinear systems.

 MATH 5840.
 Numerical Analysis: Systems and Optimization.